No Greenwashing! We break it all down in this Q&A

 Our packaging products are made from plant-based materials.
 We believe this makes them more sustainable than oil-based plastic equivalents because they use raw materials sourced from renewable managed plantations and forests.

-For decades food packaging has been manufactured from petroleum based plastics that, unless recycled, remain in landfill for hundreds of years before eventually breaking down.
-Recycling plastic food packaging into new packaging and new products, requires specialist cleaning - not to mention all of the oil and oil-fueled process that go into making them in the first place.
-Each week the UK alone throws away 1.7billion pieces of plastic and in 2023 it was estimated that oil reserves would meet global demand for around 27 more years, meaning that traditional plastics are simply not a long term solution.
+For decades food packaging has been manufactured from petroleum-based plastics that, unless recycled, remain in landfill for hundreds of years before eventually breaking down.
+Recycling plastic food packaging into new packaging and new products, requires specialist cleaning - not to mention all the oil and oil-fuelled process that go into making them in the first place.
+Each week the UK alone throws away 1.7billion pieces of plastic and in 2023 it was estimated that oil reserves would meet global demand for around 7 more years, meaning that traditional plastics are simply not a long-term solution.

 Contamination from food can be problematic, however, as long as the food waste isn't stuck to the pack and can be brushed off, the card or paper can be recycled.
 So take a pizza box, for example, any cheese that's melted or baked into the box, would be an issue.
 Meanwhile the crumbs and discarded crusts can be tipped out and brushed away.